Accident Reporting and WSIB

 Accidents are unwanted events usually accompanied by undesirable consequences.
 The situations following accidents must be managed to reduce the overall negative impact of the accident.
 Accidents must be carefully investigated and analyzed to gain information that will enable the prevention of other undesirable events with one or more similar factors.

 All accidents involving Laurier staff, faculty, students, visitors and contractors must be reported as per the Accident/Incident Reporting Procedure.
+Reports for students, visitors and contractors should be completed with an employee of the university, who witnessed the accident, or has knowledge of the accident, as soon as reasonably possible after the injury.

 Immediately following a workplace injury, employees must complete an Accident/Incident Report Form with their supervisor.
 If attention from a health care professional is required a WSIB Package for Injured Workers must be given to an injured employee before seeing a health professional.